Learn what is State Transition Testing and How to use State Transition Diagram:

 What Is The State Transition Testing Technique?

 State transition technique is a dynamic testing technique, which is used when the system is defined in terms of a finite number of states and the transitions between the states are governed by the rules of the system.

-So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results to an action and finally gives the output.
+So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results in an action and finally gives the output.

 To explain it with an example: